 - Have customer opinions of your brand changed at all throughout this period and if so, how

 - Ask customers whether they feel your brand has handled the current situation well.
 If not, where could your brand improve

 - Check how likely customers would be to recommend your brand to a friend or family member.
 And if you have the data, see how this compares to pre-pandemic levels.

 In order to continue supporting their customers and members, many companies have made changes to their business model during the pandemic.
 While government restrictions are easing, not everyone feels 100% comfortable returning to businesses’ physical premises and some may have found the newly introduced services more convenient.
 So it’s worthwhile asking what customers would like both now and in the immediate future.

 - Ask whether customers would like you to continue with digitised services and / or processes?

 - See whether any customers think there are any additions to your new services or products that should be made

 As a slow recovery is predicted, it’s key that you are able to keep staff engaged and ensure they have everything they need to make the most of each customer interaction.
-Additionally, recent research revealed that not only do 53% of consumers feel brands must do everything to protect their employees, even if it means suffering financial losses; 89% are also interested in learning about how companies are doing exactly that.
-So, staff feedback could be used not only to identify areas for improvement, but also to help drive brand sentiment with customers.
+Recent research revealed that not only do 53% of consumers feel brands must do everything to protect their employees, even if it means suffering financial losses; but 89% are also interested in learning exactly what companies are doing to support their staff.
+So, staff feedback could be used not only to identify areas for improvement, but also drive brand sentiment with customers.